 Some seminars focus on topics related to the current theme of the On the Same Page program.
 The book chosen for fall 2013 is Turing's Cathedral, by George Dyson, and the theme is the Dawn of the Computer Age.

 Many semesters Freshman and Sophomore Seminars offers theme seminars inspired by the current times.
-The fall 2013 theme is Creating Change.
+The spring 2014 theme is Creating Change.
 We invite you to take one of these seminars and think about how you can "be the change you want to see in the world."

 Connections at Cal Seminars are intended to foster long-lasting bonds among the participants, both faculty and students.
 The connections will be sustained both in person and through a special social networking site devoted to your seminar.
 Faculty should consult the C@C FAQ.

 Faculty members and students who are interested in becoming better acquainted in an informal setting are encouraged to consider our Food for Thought series.

 Looking for other small, interactive courses for freshmen?
 Interested in possibly becoming a math or science teacher?
 Check out CalTeach.

 Students who want to make the most of their time at Cal are invited to check out Success, Seminars, and You, featuring good ideas to try before, during and after taking a seminar.